What happens to my recycling?

 What happens to your food waste?

 Once collected from your kerbside caddies, your food waste is initially stored at Cupid Green Depot.
-It is then transported to an Anaerobic Digestion facility in Surrey.
+It is then transported to an Anaerobic Digestion facility in St Albans.

 Once there, the food waste is heated with recycled heat from the gas engines to 70 degrees centigrade for one hour.
-It is then pumped into a digestion tank, which is like a giant stomach.
+It is then pumped into a digestion tank, which is like a giant stomach, for around 85 days.
 Good bacteria eat the food to extract as much energy as possible.
 The energy produced is put towards the National Grid, and what is left is used as a liquid fertiliser on farmland.

 What happens to recycling that goes to the Household Waste Recycling Centres (tips/dumps)?

 Hertfordshire County Council provides Household Waste Recycling Centres (tips/dumps).
 Here, residents can deposit household waste free of charge.
-See Hertfordshire County Council's informative leaflet How is my waste recycled?
-(PDF 6.33 MB) for information on how the waste from HWRCs is recycled.
+See Hertfordshire County Council's leaflet How is my waste recycled?
+(PDF 6 MB) for information on how waste from HWRCs is recycled.

 Find out where your nearest HWRC is and opening hours.